Using GIMP bump map tool as a watermark for photos

 Copying the logo template into photo for bump mapping

-Now open the photo image you wish to apply the bump map to, then copy the logo template and paste it into the photo image.
+Open the photo image you wish to apply the bump map to, then copy the logo template and paste it into the photo image.

 Using the layers dialogue